madrobby/pragmatic.js/README.md

 * Use long, descriptive variable and method names
 * Use blank lines to separate "paragraphs" of code for readability
 * Use comments to describe non-obvious code behavior
+* Don't write comments that do not add to code understanding
+* Optimize for performance only if there's a measureable problem

+## Pragmatic JavaScript

+The word pragmatic means _"Practical, concerned with making decisions and actions that are useful in practice, not just theory."[1]_ Writing pragmatic JavaScript is all about optimizing the progress of writing JavaScript for you as a programmer, using all the facilities the language provides.

+Writing less code is good—emphasized by the no optional semicolons rule, by no curly braces where not necessary and by using functional programming constructs whereever possible.

+At the same time, when you come back to your code later, you want to understand it— thus long, descriptive variable and method names, and comments where necessary.

+JavaScript is a modern, flexible and malleable scripting language, and it deserves to be treated as such.
+Pragmatic.js is also about discovering and learning the language strengths as well as its quirks so you can make full use of it.

 ### Examples